-The overall aim of the study is to develop digital tools and systems to help schools deal with the practical challenges of preventing and coping with an outbreak of Covid-19.
-We want to do this collaboratively with school staff, parents, and pupils.
-This process is called “co-design”.
+The overall aim of the study was to develop digital tools and systems to help schools deal with the practical challenges of preventing and coping with an outbreak of Covid-19.
+We wanted to do this collaboratively with school staff, parents, and pupils.
+This process is called ‘co-design’.

-The study will include interviews with school staff to explore their views on the issues they currently face in managing Covid-19 in the school setting.
-During the interviews we will also discuss possible digital systems that might help with the management of Covid-19 in schools.
+The study included interviews with school staff to explore their views on the issues they currently face in managing Covid-19 in the school setting.
+During the interviews we also discussed possible digital systems that might help with the management of Covid-19 in schools.

-The study will also include “co-design” workshops with school staff, parents and pupils.
-The aims of these workshops will be to gather views on different digital solutions, to identify the best one and to design some prototypes of the systems to manage Covid-19 in schools.
+The study also included ‘co-design’ workshops with school staff, parents and pupils.
+The aims of these workshops were to gather views on different digital solutions, to identify the best one, and to design some prototypes of the systems to manage Covid-19 in schools.